LLNL/sundials/doc/shared/FAQ.rst

 ##########################

 The following are some questions frequently asked by SUNDIALS users.
-If you do not see your question here, please do not hesistate to ask the SUNDIALS mailing list by emailing your question to ``sundials-users@llnl.gov``, or by opening an issue on our GitHub at `https://github.com/LLNL/sundials`.
+If you do not see your question here, please do not hesitate to ask the SUNDIALS mailing list by emailing your question to ``sundials-users@llnl.gov``, or by opening an issue on our GitHub at `https://github.com/LLNL/sundials`.